 Retiring and deleting unused and retired devices

 However, Ivanti EPMM retains retired and unregistered devices in its database.
 Deleting these devices from the database improves Ivanti EPMM performance and frees up disk space.
 Although Ivanti EPMM also provides a web services API and a CLI command to delete these devices, using the Admin Portal display is easier.
-It also provides an easy way to automatically delete or retire devices on a regular schedule.
+It provides an easy way to automatically delete or retire devices on a regular schedule.

-With this Admin Portal display, you can:
+Within the Admin Portal display, you can:

 - Easily navigate to lists of unregistered and retired devices.